Welcome to the homepage of

 Five Minutes of Knot Theory History

 Click When Smoke Gets in Your Eyes to watch a 5-minute video of my dangerous attempt to recreate an experiment that P.G.
 Tait performed for Lord Kelvin in 1867.
-More about the poisonous session can be found in an article that I wrote recently for American Scientist Knot Theory's Odd Origins.
-(Paper or e-reprints are available.
+More about the poisonous session can be found in an article that I wrote for American Scientist Knot Theory's Odd Origins.
+(E-reprints are available.
 Please ask!)
 Co-starring are Susan Williams and University of South Alabama chemistry professor Andrzej Wierzbicki.

 Helmholtz worked out the interaction of two smoke rings traveling in the same direction: "If they have the same direction, the foremost widens and travels more slowly, the pursuer shrinks and travels faster, till, finally, if their velocities are not too different, it overtakes the first and penetrates it.
 Then the same goes on in the opposite order, so that the rings pass through each other alternatively."
-Click here to see a great image produced by an artist at American Scientist.
-Pas de deux
+Click here to see the smokey pas de deux in a great gif produced by artists at American Scientist.

-Here is a photograph of Ralph Fox which was given to me by my friend and collaborator Wilbur (Red) Whitten.
-Fox was a pioneer and tireless promoter of knot theory when the subject was still young.
-An altered version of the photograph appears in John Milnor Collected Papers, Volume 2 (Publish or Perish Press).
-If you look closely, you can see Fox's signature.
+Now we step into the 20th century.
+Here is a rare photograph of topologist Ralph Fox that was given to me by my friend and collaborator Wilbur (Red) Whitten.
+Fox was a pioneer and tireless promoter of knot theory.
+An edited version of the photograph appears in John Milnor Collected Papers, Volume 2 (Publish or Perish Press).
+If you look closely at this photo, you can see Fox's signature.

 Back to top of page.